 Not only is it a popular way to sport a low fade haircut, but it’s also a great way to embrace your natural hair texture, and it’s pretty simple and easy to achieve with the right hair tools.
 For today’s post of our Instagroom series we’re challenging you to learn how to curl to a low fade haircut.
 As we said, achieving the look is easy, all you need are the right styling tools!
 Read on to learn about the styling tools and hair products that will help you to create the look at home and how Kel adds natural curls to his low fade haircut in under 10 minutes!

-Tutorial: An Easy Way to Curl a Low Fade Haircut
+Tutorial: An Easy Way to Style a Low Cut Fade

 We’ve introduced you to the sponge brush in Kel’s tutorial on how to style and shape an afro fade, but we didn’t deep dive into what the sponge brush tool actually was.
 A sponge brush helps you create sponge-like curls by rubbing it in circles on your hair.
 There are various types of sponge curl brushes that will give you different curl sizes and textures.

 Rub product between your hands.

 While the sponge brush is key for creating curls on a low fade, your styler is just as important.
 Apply a fingertip amount of Axe Natural Look Softening Control Cream into your hair to help you create a natural looking style.
 Rub the product between your hands to warm it up then proceed to the next step.

 Rub the product throughout your hair.

 After warming up your styler, use your hands to roughly rub it through your hair.
 This method helps waken up your texture before creating the curls with a sponge brush.

 Take your sponge curl brush, and brush your hair in circular motions.
 You’ll notice that your hair will begin to clump together and form thick textured curls and that’s all to it!
 To aid in this process you can even use a wave maker.
 For instance the SheaMoisture Men Argan Oil & Shea Butter Waves Pomade.